qaasimahmad/urlShortnerService/README.md

 }
 ~~~~

-# Get the long url by ID and redirect to the long Url
+# Get the corresponding longUrl by ID and redirect to it
 - This redirects to the corresponding longUrl
 - Takes a urlId as `route param`.